wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 In fact, 86 percent of the bank chief executive officers surveyed by PWC last year said technological advances will have the greatest impact on banking.

 I love this image entitled *Unbundling A Bank*.
-Sounds poetic almost.
+Sounds almost poetic.

 ![Bundling a Bank](/images/Unbundling-of-a-bank-V2-cropped.png)
 [By CNBC Insights](https://www.cbinsights.com/blog/disrupting-banking-fintech-startups/)

 Notice the large collection of wealth management startups on the right.
-We'll get to that a little later.
+More in a moment.

 Forbes covers [a few startups to watch](http://www.forbes.com/sites/ilyapozin/2014/12/14/15-fintech-startups-to-watch-in-2015/) and there's probably names you've heard of: